Monstrous M-theory: Monstrous Dilatonic Gravity in

-Consequently, the whole set of massless degrees of freedom of such theories may be acted upon by the so-called Monster group $\mathbb{M}$, the largest sporadic group, because $196,883$ is the dimension of its smallest non-trivial representation \cite{griess76}.
+Consequently, the whole set of massless degrees of freedom of such theories may be acted upon by the \textit{Monster group} $\mathbb{M}$, the largest sporadic group, because $\mathbf{196,883}$ is the dimension of its smallest non-trivial representation \cite{griess76}.
 For this reason, the gravito-dilatonic theories under consideration will all be named \textit{ Monstrous gravities}.
-Concerning this, we would like to stress that the inclusion of the $300$ massless degrees of freedom given by the graviton $ g_{\mu \nu }$ ($\mathbf{299}$) and the dilaton $\phi $ ($\mathbf{1}$), rather than by the 2-form $A_{\mu \nu }$ ($\mathbf{276}$) and the vector $ A_{\mu }$ ($\mathbf{24}$), yields the splitting
+They will be characterized by the following split,

-which is at the origin of the so-called \textit{Monstrous moonshine} \cite {conway79, borcherds}.
-The dilaton $\phi $, which is a singlet of $\mathbb{M} $, coincides with the vacuum state $\left\vert \Omega \right\rangle $ of the chiral Monster conformal theory discussed in \cite {harveyb,cMonster2,cMonster3}.
-Thus, dilatonic gravity in $25+1$ dimensions seems intimately related to the $196,883$-dimensional representation of $ \mathbb{M}$.
-In the context of Witten's three-dimensional gravity \cite {witten3d}, this suggests the $196,883$ primary operators that create black holes are carrying dilatonic gravity field content.
-As done in \cite {witten3d}, it is enlightening to compare the number $196,883$ of primaries with the Bekenstein-Hawking entropy of the corresponding black hole : an exact quantum degeneracy of $196,883$ yields an entropy of Witten's BTZ black hole given by $\ln \left( 196,883\right) \simeq 12.19$, whereas the Bekenstein-Hawking entropy-area formula yields to $4\pi \simeq 12.57$.
+which is at the origin of the so-called Monstrous Moonshine \cite{conway79, borcherds}.
+The dilaton $\phi $, which is a singlet of $\mathbb{M}$, coincides with the vacuum state $\left\vert \Omega \right\rangle $ of the chiral Monster SCFT discussed in \cite{harveyb,cMonster2,cMonster3}.
+Thus, Monstrous gravities in $25+1$ space-time dimensions, and the presence of a unique $\phi $, are intimately related to the $196,883$-dimensional representation of $\mathbb{M}$, and thus \textit{they may provide an explanation of the (observation who firstly ignited the) Monstrous Moonshine in terms of (higher-dimensional, gravitational) field theory}.

+In the context of Witten's three-dimensional gravity \cite{witten3d}, this suggests that the $196,883$ primary operators that create black holes are carrying dilatonic gravity field content.
+As done in \cite{witten3d}, it is enlightening to compare the number $196,883$ of primaries with the Bekenstein-Hawking entropy of the corresponding black hole : an exact quantum degeneracy of $196,883$ yields an entropy of Witten's BTZ black hole given by $\ln \left( 196,883\right) \simeq 12.19$, whereas the Bekenstein-Hawking entropy-area formula yields to $4\pi \simeq 12.57$.
 Of course, one should not expect a perfect agreement between such two quantities, because the Bekenstein-Hawking entropy-area formula holds in the semi-classical regime and not in the exact quantum one.
-As given in (\ref {condd}), $196,883$ comes from gauge fields (potentials), graviton, etc., albeit without dilaton; in this sense, the quantum entropy $\ln \left( 196,883\right) \simeq 12.19$ has a clear higher-dimensional interpretation, since the BTZ black hole degrees of freedom are expressed in terms of massless degrees of freedom of fields in $25+1$ space-time dimensions. \end{description}
+As given in (\ref {condd}), $196,883$ comes from gauge fields (potentials), graviton, etc., albeit without dilaton; in this sense, \textit{the quantum entropy} $\ln \left( 196,883\right) \simeq 12.19$ \textit{has a manifest higher-dimensional interpretation}, since the BTZ black hole degrees of freedom can be expressed in terms of massless degrees of freedom of fields in $25+1$ space-time dimensions.